rursu22/Lol-Overlay-MVVM/README.md

 ## Security & Privacy

-- **All data is stored locally**, encrypted with AES
+- **All data is stored locally**, encrypted with DPAPI
 - **No external servers**—the overlay never sends your credentials over the network
 - **Open-source**: inspect or modify as you wish

 ---

-## 🤝 Contributing
+## Contributing

-Feel free to open issues or submit PRs to add features (e.g. support for other games, advanced CV, custom installers).
+Feel free to open issues or submit PRs to add features (e.g. support for other games, advanced CV, etc).